California State University-Fullerton Nursing Programs - NCLEX Passing Rates and Program Rankings

 The DNP Nurse Anesthesia program is offered in partnership with the Kaiser Permanente School of Anesthesia (KPSA).
 Founded in 1972, KPSA is a pioneer of graduate-level education for nurse anesthetists.
 Graduates have been recognized for significant contributions to clinical practice and research in the field of anesthesia.
 Alumni have also attained leadership roles in clinical settings as well as national professional organizations.

 The nursing school at California State University-Fullerton is a public institution located in Fullerton, California.
 Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at California State University-Fullerton include Nurse Anesthesia, Nurse Educator, Nursing Leadership, Registered Nursing and Women's Health Nurse Practitioner, and the school provides it offerings to students via campus and online formats.
-The level of nursing programs offered to nursing students include Bachelor, Doctor of Nursing, LPN to BSN, Master and MSN to DNP level degrees.
+Degree types you can earn at California State University-Fullerton include Nurse Anesthetist, Nurse Educator, Nursing Leadership, Registered Nursing and Women's Health Nurse Practitioner, and the school provides its offerings to students via campus and online formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, Doctor of Nursing, LPN to BSN, Master Degree and MSN to DNP level degrees.

-Out of 134 nursing schools in California, the nursing program at California State University-Fullerton ranks #7 in the state, and out of more than 1,700 nursing programs nationally, it ranks #145.
-It's 3-year average NCLEX passing rate is 95.00%, giving the California State University-Fullerton an overall grade of A.
+Out of 134 nursing schools in California, the nursing program at California State University-Fullerton ranks #1000007 in the state, and out of more than 1,700 nursing programs nationally, it ranks #1000102.
+It's 3-year average NCLEX-RN passing rate is 0.00%, giving the California State University-Fullerton an overall grade of .